 'The female brain has shrunk by about the same proportion.'

-She was reporting on comments made by Dr John Hawks, an anthropologist from the University of Wisconsin, who argues that the fact the size of the human brain is decreasing doesn't necessarily mean our intelligence is in decline as well.
+She was reporting on comments made by Dr John Hawks, an anthropologist from the University of Wisconsin , who argues that the fact the size of the human brain is decreasing doesn't necessarily mean our intelligence is in decline as well.

-Some paleontologists agree with this diagnosis, that our brains may have become smaller in size, but increasingly efficient.But others believe that man has indeed become steadily more stupid as he has evolved.
+Some paleontologists agree with this diagnosis, that our brains may have become smaller in size, but increasingly efficient.But others believe that man has indeed become steadily more stupid as he has evolved.Several theories have been advanced to explain the mystery of the shrinking brain.
+One is that big heads were necessary to survive Upper Paleolithic life, which involved cold, outdoor activities.

 A second theory is that skulls developed to cope with a chewy diet of rabbits, reindeer, foxes and horses.